 - We acknowledge and accept the trust granted to us by those who are taking part in church activities, their families, and the wider community.
 We therefore commit ourselves to striving to ensure that all our actions are morally upright.

 - We acknowledge that, as a church, our responses to victims in the past have varied greatly.
-We express regret and sorrow for the hurt caused whenever the response appeared to deny or minimise the pain that victims have experienced.
+We express regret and sorrow for the hurt caused whenever the response has denied or minimised the pain that victims have experienced, or caused them to experience further pain.

 - We are committed to establishing a process that strives for truth and confidentiality.
 We will ensure as far as possible that a compassionate response is the first priority in all allegations, even at a time when it is not yet certain that the allegations are accurate, through offering assistance, protection and care without passing judgement or prejudicing the rights of the alleged offender.
 We acknowledge that concealing the truth is contrary to the character of God, unjust to victims and a disservice to offenders.